 About the Office

 The State Inspector General’s statutory mission is to investigate and address allegations of "fraud, waste, abuse, mismanagement, misconduct, and wrongdoing" within the Executive Branch of South Carolina State government.
 The Executive Branch consists of 106 separate agencies, boards, commissions, colleges and universities, with annual expenditures exceeding 20 billion dollars and roughly 58,000 employees.
-This broad mission is translated into two streams of activity: achieve the objective of maintaining a high integrity workforce and increase the cost/effectiveness of operations.
+This broad mission is translated into two main objectives: support a high integrity workforce; and increase the cost/effectiveness of Executive Branch operations.
 The successful achievement of these two objectives results in the achievement of a third objective – increasing the public’s trust and confidence in state government.
 (Please follow this link to view the SC Code Section dealing with the Inspector General: Chapter 6 Title 1 SC Code Inspector General.pdf).

 The State Inspector General's Office was established on July 1, 2012 with a staff of two investigators for its first year of operation.
 With the support of the Legislature and the Governor, the SIG is now staffed with six investigators, including the Inspector General, and an administrative assistant.
-The investigative staff includes three auditors, a retired financial director, and two retired FBI investigators with 60 years of investigative experience, emphasizing fraud, corruption, and organizational performance.
+The investigative staff includes three auditors, to include a retired financial director, and three retired law enforcement investigators with more than 75 years of investigative experience, emphasizing fraud, corruption, and organizational performance.